 Loading...

 The College of Engineering at Valparaiso University provides a state-of-the art engineering education in a liberal arts setting.
 We seek to attract bright, aspiring young people who relish the challenge of preparing for leadership roles in the engineering profession.
-The college enrolls around five hundred students distributed into five programs in Bio, Civil, Computer, Electrical, and Mechanical Engineering.
+The college enrolls approximately four hundred students distributed into five majors: Bio, Civil, Computer, Electrical, Environmental and Mechanical Engineering.
+International Engineering and Integrated Business and Engineering majors are also available for interested students.

-Being a KEEN partner creates a great opportunity for our faculty members to network with like-minded educators who are devoted to preparing future leaders.
-KEEN’s networking opportunities enable us to learn from the experiences of pioneers in the area of entrepreneurial learning.
-These events will also be good venues for our faculty members to share their own experiences and receive constructive feedback to improve the entrepreneurial mindset on our campus.
+Being a KEEN partner also creates a great opportunity for our faculty members to network with like-minded educators who are devoted to preparing future leaders.
+KEEN’s networking opportunities enable us to learn from entrepreneurial learning experts.
+The KEEN events and Engineering Unleashed Faculty Development Workshops are a wellspring of knowledge and energy

 Loading...